ATHIFAHS/BI-Analyst-Project-1/README.md

 - **Consumer Retention and Acquisition**: evaluation of changes in the number of customers annually and quarterly, and churn rate to grasp the number of customers leaving the company's products, understanding of consumer behavior in buying company-provided products
 - **Sales Trend Analysis**: investigating trends in YoY and QoQ sales, understanding the impact of consumer behavior on sales
 - **Product Performance**: an analysis of the company's various product lines, understanding the impact of order quantities and product prices on sales
-- **City Segmentation**: an evaluation of sales and order quantities by city
+- **City Comparison**: an evaluation of sales and order quantities by city

 ## Data Structure
 The company's main database structure consists of four tables: customers, products, orders, and product categories.
 A description of each table is as follows: